cemu-project/cemu_graphic_packs/botw.md

 ![](https://cdn.discordapp.com/attachments/207547103726010368/372172658118492160/unknown.png)

-Update your game to the latest version available (1.3.1/v112) either manually or through Cemu's UI.
+Update your game to v1.3.1/v112 either manually or through Cemu's UI.
+The latest version, v1.4.0/v176 works fine but many packs are incompatible.

 ### Can I use [insert piracy program here] to download the upda-